Tangent equations of motion for nonlinear response functions: Introduction

 In this work, we establish an EOM-level infinitesimal-variation framework based on the Gateaux derivative, enabling numerically stable and order-resolved extraction of nonlinear response functions from real-time dynamics.
-The key idea is simple to state but far-reaching in its implications: if the system's state $\rho[f](t)$ evolves under an EOM (unitary, dissipative, or nonlinear) driven by a time-dependent external field $f(t)$, then the directional functional derivatives of $\rho[f](t)$ with respect to $f$ obey their own closed set of evolution equations (see Fig.~\ref{fig:concept} for a schematic illustration).
+The key idea is simple to state but far reaching in its implications: If the system's state $\rho[f](t)$ evolves under an EOM (unitary, dissipative, or nonlinear) driven by a time-dependent external field $f(t)$, then the directional functional derivatives of $\rho[f](t)$ with respect to $f$ obey their own closed set of evolution equations (see Fig.~\ref{fig:concept} for a schematic illustration).
 We refer to these as tangent equations of motion (TEOM).
-The auxiliary variables are tangent vectors to the driven trajectory in state space, obtained by differentiating the EOM with respect to the external field.
-Throughout this paper, ``tangent'' refers to the sensitivity of the driven trajectory to an infinitesimal variation of the external field $f(t)$ in function space; this is distinct from the usual tangent space sensitivity to initial displacements or to perturbations in finite-dimensional parameter space \cite{Benettin1980, DIMET1986, Talagrand1987, Giles2000, Ghil1991, Errico1997, Cao2003}.
-This functional distinction is essential: differentiation with respect to $f(t)$ generates the multivariable response functions $\chi^{(n)}(\omega_1,\dots,\omega_n)$.
+The auxiliary variables are tangent vectors to the field-dependent trajectory in state space, obtained by differentiating the EOM with respect to the external field.
+Throughout this paper, ``tangent'' refers to the sensitivity of the field-dependent trajectory to the infinitesimal variation $f \mapsto f + \epsilon g$ in function space, where $g$ specifies the perturbation direction and $\epsilon \to 0$; this is distinct from the usual tangent space sensitivity to initial displacements or to perturbations in finite-dimensional parameter space \cite{Benettin1980, DIMET1986, Talagrand1987, Giles2000, Ghil1991, Errico1997, Cao2003}.
+Here, the perturbation is the variation of the external-field argument $f$ itself in the direction $g$; the corresponding change in observables is induced through the field dependence of the trajectory $\rho[f](t)$ and, when relevant, through the explicit field dependence of the measured operator or the dynamical generator.
+This functional distinction is essential: Differentiation with respect to $f(t)$ generates the multivariable response functions $\chi^{(n)}(\omega_1,\dots,\omega_n)$.
 By deriving and integrating hierarchical TEOM for the state derivatives, we compute the $n$th-order response directly through infinitesimal variations, without any finite-difference steps and without subtracting lower-order responses.